 It was around 3:40pm and I had about 1.5 to 2 hours to waste before taking the train back to Johor Bahru.
 Between having another coffee at Kaki Lima or another dessert at Old Alley, I decided on visiting Old Alley since it was getting late for more caffeine.
 I would visit Kaki Lima on the next visit.

 Stepping into Old Alley, I wanted something cooling and was recommended to have a mix berries yogurt shaved ice (RM17).
 I gladly accepted it and seated myself on the upper floor.
 Two guys were at another table and we chatted a little.
-They had travelled all the way from Kota Tinggi to Kluang just to try the black sesame soybean pudding at Old Alley — fine, I missed the good stuff again.
+They had travelled all the way from Kota Tinggi to Kluang just to try the black sesame soybean pudding at Old Alley — seemed like I missed the good stuff again.
 But the mix berries shaved ice with yogurt, almond flakes, banana slices and grapes was nice too, had natural fruity taste and not too sweet.

 At 5pm, I left Old Alley for the train station.
 I needed to get a ticket for the last train to Johor Bahru.
 It was still drizzling.

-I was not able to take a nap on the train and kept my eyes opened throughout the two-hour journey.
+I was not able to take a nap on the train and my eyes were opened throughout the two-hour journey.
 The air-conditioning in the train was cooling for the first hour, but when majority of the passengers alighted at Kulai and Kempas Baru, two stops before JB Sentral, the train turned into a freezer.
 I was fortunate to be wearing a long sleeve shirt but it was not thick enough to fend off the cold for long.

-Exiting from JB Sentral, I walked over to JB City Square Mall and took the elevators to the 6th floor.
-I would have dinner at Ho Seng Kee Wanton Mee (何成记自制云吞面世家).
+Exiting from JB Sentral, I walked over to JB City Square Mall and went to Ho Seng Kee Wanton Mee (何成记自制云吞面世家) on the 6th floor.
 I ordered their (medium) wanton mee (RM12.90) plus a fried egg (RM3).
+The wanton mee tasted great with springy homemade egg noodle, fresh minced pork dumplings and slices of barbecue pork.

-I finished my meal and left City Square mall at 8:35pm and made my way to JB CIQ to return to Singapore.
+I finished my meal and left JB City Square at 8:35pm and made my way to JB CIQ to return to Singapore.
 As long as I was not crossing the border to Singapore between 3pm to 7pm on weekdays, it would be a breeze.

 20:40 - Reached JB CIQ